|Nutritional Guidelines (per serving)|

 - Optional: Fried egg as a topping

-- Next, give the cucumber strips a saltwater bath for 20 minutes and then drain.
+Next, give the cucumber strips a saltwater bath for 20 minutes.

-- Then, season spinach with 2 tsp sesame oil, 1 tsp salt, and a dash of sesame seeds.
+Then, season spinach with 2 teaspoons sesame oil, 1 teaspoon salt, and a dash of sesame seeds.

-- Season bean sprouts with 2 tsp sesame oil, 1 tsp salt, and a dash of sesame seeds.
+Season bean sprouts with 2 teaspoons sesame oil, 1 teaspoon salt, and a dash of sesame seeds.